History of Vietnam: Trưng Sisters' rebellion (40–43)

-In February 40 AD, the Trưng Sisters led a successful revolt against Han Governor Su Ding (Vietnamese: Tô Định) and recaptured 65 states (including modern Guangxi).
+In February AD 40, the Trưng Sisters led a successful revolt against Han Governor Su Ding (Vietnamese: Tô Định) and recaptured 65 states (including modern Guangxi).
 Trưng Trắc, angered by the killing of her husband by Su Dung, led the revolt together with her sister, Trưng Nhị.
 Trưng Trắc later became the Queen (Trưng Nữ Vương).
 In 43 AD, Emperor Guangwu of Han sent his famous general Ma Yuan (Vietnamese: Mã Viện) with a large army to quell the revolt.
 After a long, difficult campaign, Ma Yuan suppressed the uprising and the Trung Sisters committed suicide to avoid capture.
 To this day, the Trưng Sisters are revered in Vietnam as the national symbol of Vietnamese women.

-Second Chinese domination (43–544)
+Second Era of Northern Domination (43–544)

 Learning a lesson from the Trưng revolt, the Han and other successful Chinese dynasties took measures to eliminate the power of the Vietnamese nobles.
 The Vietnamese elites were educated in Chinese culture and politics.
-A Giao Chỉ prefect, Shi Xie, ruled Vietnam as an autonomous warlord for forty years and was posthumously deified by later Vietnamese monarchs.
-Shi Xie pledged loyalty to Eastern Wu of the Three Kingdoms era of China.
-The Eastern Wu was a formative period in Vietnamese history.
+During the end of the Han and beginning of the Three Kingdoms era, the Giao Chi prefect Shi Xie professed allegiance to the emperor and then Wu—including sending a son as a hostage to ensure his loyalty—but is regarded by Vietnamese historiography has having been an autonomous warlord, posthumously deified by later Vietnamese monarchs.
 According to Stephen O'Harrow, Shi Xie was essentially "the first Vietnamese".
-Nearly 200 years passed before the Vietnamese attempted another revolt.
-In 248 a Yue woman, Triệu Thị Trinh with her brother Triệu Quốc Đạt, popularly known as Lady Triệu (Bà Triệu), led a revolt against the Wu dynasty.
+Upon Shi's death, Wu ordered the separation of Guangzhou as a new province and the replacement of Shi's son as head of Giao Chi.
+Shi Hui rebelled but aimed for a peaceful resolution once the Wu army arrived.
+During negotiations, he and most of his brothers were executed and the remainder of his family demoted to common status.
+In 248 a Yue woman, Triệu Thị Trinh (popularly known as Lady Triệu), led a revolt with her brother Triệu Quốc Đạt against the Wu Kingdom.
 Once again, the uprising failed.
 Eastern Wu sent Lu Yin and 8,000 elite soldiers to suppress the rebels.
 He managed to pacify the rebels with a combination of threats and persuasion.
 According to the Đại Việt sử ký toàn thư (Complete Annals of Đại Việt), Lady Triệu had long hair that reached her shoulders and rode into battle on an elephant.
 After several months of warfare she was defeated and committed suicide.
+A more successful revolt occurred in the mid-260s when the county official Lü Xing (呂興) overthrew the rest of the Wu administration and reached out to Wei's governor of recently conquered Shu.
+Wei and its successor state Jin held Giao Chi from 266 to 271, when Wu's Jiaozhi Campaign finally reconquered the area.
+It returned to Jin's control, however, following its complete annexation of Wu, ending the Three Kingdoms period.